 I felt privileged to be documenting the artist and model at work.
 Although there were three of us in the room, it was generally quiet with music selected by the artist softly playing in the background.
 Each one of us were intently involved in our own aspect of the artistic endeavor.

 In many ways, I find the photographs of the process as interesting as the photos of the finished product.
 I'll trace that back to my roots as a photojournalist.
 Judge for yourself, check out the behind-the-scenes shots in the Creating Venom gallery.
+If they pique your curiosity, check out our photo essay Creating Venom for 56 NSFW pages of the process and finished art.

 After seven photo sessions, it was as if we'd saved the best for last.
 As I tweaked camera settings, Norm struck poses.
 By the time I was ready to start shooting the model was clearly in character.
 When the strobes started popping, the model came to life as I've never seen him before.
 The dude was seriously into his character and quite possibly living out a fantasy life he'd nurtured since his preteen years.